arunpraba/reactjs.org/src/content/reference/react/Children.md

 </Sandpack>

-Unlike passing the children as JSX, this approach lets you associate some extra data like `header` with each item.
+Unlike passing the children as JSX, this approach enables you associate some extra data like `header` with each item.
 Because you are working with the `tabs` directly, and it is an array, you do not need the `Children` methods.

 ---